 In recent discussions on social media concerning my blog, and my writing in general, several people urged me to start throwing stuff up on my blog to sell (such as ebooks, little guides, and the like), and suggested that I get into affiliate sales, have Google Adsense place ads on my blog, and that I get as much stuff published online as I can and learn online marketing to drive traffic to my blog and my books on Amazon, in order to generate as much income as possible.

 In fact, I even recently read a book entitled Write.
 Publish.
-Repeat.: The No-Luck-Requred Guide to Self-Publishing Success, by Sean Platt, Johnny B. Truant, and David Wright, which focuses on that exact issue: to write and publish as much stuff as you possibly can, in order to attract readers and make money.
+Repeat.: The No-Luck-Requred Guide to Self-Publishing Success, by Sean Platt, Johnny B. Truant, and David Wright, which focuses on that exact concept: to write and publish as much stuff as you possibly can, in order to attract readers and make money.
 According to the synopsis:

 “…Johnny B. Truant and Sean Platt published 1.5 million words and made their full-time livings as indie authors.
 In Write.
 Publish.
 Repeat., they tell you how exactly how they did it: how they created over 15 independent franchises across 50+ published works, how they turned their art into a logical, sustainable business, and how any independent author can do the same to build a sustainable, profitable career with their writing.”

 Now, I understand that today, everyone has a platform.
 Everyone can put their stuff out into the world, for all to see (and, we all hope, buy).
 So now there are 7 billion people out there jumping up and down, waving their arms, and screaming Look at me!
 Look at me!
 So if you want to get noticed in all that noise, you gotta do something to attract attention—and shoving mountains of stuff out there is one way of doing that.
 In a sea crammed full of boats, the big ocean liners are, obviously, gonna be the easiest to pick out from the rest.